 Seeing the development of taste and judgment as something that requires edification and reflection is thus not about narrowing down or 'elitising', but rather about more tolerance, insofar as edification and reflection are matters of self-transcendence; the ability to perceive something from other perspectives than solely one’s own.

 Decay has an immediate 'semiotic value' that can be interpreted.
 Regardless of the interpretation, the process of decay works immediately to make a material 'more readable': Over time, 'a narrative' is developed which reveals information about the object's composition, age, construction, placement, use, etc. - but reading the 'index’ of decay requires apprehension.

-A common research aim between us and the museum is to clarify the schism between Aerugo Nobilis and Virus Aerugo and hopefully serve a development of the museum's maintenance strategy, by identifying and exemplifying 'types of decay' which should not be interfered with, the ones which require attention – and especially how to identify the difference.
+A common research aim between us and the museum is to clarify the schism between Aerugo Nobilis and Virus Aerugo and hopefully serve a development of the museum's maintenance strategy (and possibly a communications strategy), by identifying and exemplifying 'types of decay' which should not be interfered with, the ones which require attention – and especially how to identify the difference.
 This ability to discern should ideally be available to the visitors as well.

 The demand for ‘well-groomed nostalgia’ is opposing the scarce funds of the museum, successful conservation and not least the sustainability agenda.
 This of course calls the open air museums to act, and fortunately the knowledge and skills to tackle this conflict already exist within the museums; manifested in the dedicated, experienced craftsmen, to whom we are obliged to listen.